-Students must be supervised and mentored by RECEs (i.e., members of the College in good standing).
+Students must be supervised and mentored by RECEs (i.e., members of the College in good standing) who may be acting as part of an educator team.

 5.2.1 Supervision and mentorship at placement sites

 Programs must ensure that practicum placements are supervised and mentored appropriately.
 This means that one or more individuals at the specific placement site is/are responsible for the supervision and mentorship of the student for the duration of the placement.
 The individual who supervises the student may or may not be the same person who mentors the student; these arrangements will depend on the organizational structure and staffing complement of the placement site.